The History of Bauhaus: A Legacy of Design and Innovation

 photo credit: Daderot at English Wikipedia

-How Bauhaus Redefined What Design Could Do for Society
+How Bauhaus Redefined Design

-Bauhaus encapsulated everything the design movement stood for, bringing arts, crafts and industry together to form a single masterpiece.
-It would be an understatement to say that the current state of the graphic design industry and architecture design owes a lot to the Bauhaus movement.
-The movement sought to embrace the 20th century in a way that allowed basic necessities like buildings, furniture, and design, to be completed in a more functional yet effective way.
-The Bauhaus belief ties in the artist and the craftsman, and focuses on the productivity of design as a whole.
-Bauhaus’ vision was to embrace the new technological developments unifying art, craft, and technology.
-With many design movements throughout our history, the outcomes can appear to be outdated over time.
-In contrast, the Bauhaus philosophy has had a constant influence on all forms of design.
+The Bauhaus belief ties in the artist and the craftsman and focuses on the productivity of design.
+Bauhaus’ vision was to embrace new technological developments unifying art, craft, and technology.
+With many design movements throughout our history, the outcomes can appear outdated over time.
+The Bauhaus philosophy has had a constant influence on all forms of design.
 This movement has impacted everything from design and typography to furniture and buildings and has influenced countless designers and architects worldwide through the decades.
-100 years later, and the Bauhaus principles, trends and designs still hold true.
-The Bauhaus can still be experienced in many places throughout the US and around the world.
+100 years later, and the Bauhaus principles, trends, and designs still hold.
+The Bauhaus can still be experienced in many places throughout the United States and worldwide.

-Black Mountain College
+Bauhaus in America: Black Mountain College

 Black Mountain School